-Some ideas for rivalries/enemies are listed on the slide, but students should be allowed to come up with their own pair if they so choose.
-You could copy these and hand out to students, or you could brainstorm a list with students.
+Some ideas for rivalries/enemies are listed on an attachment, but students should be allowed to come up with their own pair if they so choose.
+You could copy these and hand out to students, send the file digitally, or you could brainstorm a list with students while face to face.

 Teacher's note: If students do not have a good understanding of the Prologue, here is a modern translation.
-You could copy the translation or review using Slide 14.

 Give students time to write their revision of the Prologue.
-This might take an entire class period.
+This might take an entire class period or longer.